Offices & Services

-- Curricula and courses: assuring that degree requirements are consistent with faculty intentions and that courses are offered to best serve faculty and students; maintaining relevant academic records including the official degree audit
+- Curricula and courses: Assuring that degree requirements are consistent with faculty intentions and that courses are offered to best serve faculty and students; maintaining relevant academic records including the official degree audit

-- Academic procedures: enforcing the academic integrity policy; overseeing academic options such as certificates and minors; organizing graduation convocation ceremonies
+- Academic procedures: Enforcing the academic integrity policy; overseeing academic options such as certificates and minors offered within the School of Engineering

 - Graduation: Managing the School of Engineering undergraduate graduation ceremony held in June.
 Click here for frequently asked questions.